a998766543321/Learning-Summary/ServiceNow Learning.md

   1. filter or group indicator scores for more detailed analysis and groups the scores by the breakdown elements
   2. For example a country breakdown breaks down the indicator source into individual country records (breakdown elements)
   3. Three types
-     1. Automated: A breakdown source determines selectable elements
+     1. **Automated**: A breakdown source determines selectable elements
-     2. Manual: Developers define the breakdown elements and the indicator scores for each element manually instead of using records from a breakdown source
+     2. **Manual**: Developers define the breakdown elements and the indicator scores for each element manually instead of using records from a breakdown source
-     3. External: A JDBC data source and SQL statement retrieve breakdown elements
+     3. **External**: A JDBC data source and SQL statement retrieve breakdown elements

 ## Breakdown Sources
   1. Breakdown sources specify which unique elements a breakdown contains